 Another situation that may arise is, when the player himself (or his agent) does not wish for the transfer fee to be disclosed.

-Some clubs may not like to disclose how they feel they were forced to pay to get their prized possession, which in turn could invite the wrath of fans for paying as much.
-Or, perhaps, if the selling club received less than what they paid or expected for the player.
+Some clubs may not like to disclose how much they feel they were forced to pay to get their prized possession, which may invite expectation and pressure.

-There are also reasons such as the complications with the extra clauses, incentives, add-ons, sell-on price, stage payments, bonuses and more that also add to the mix.
+There are also reasons, such as the complications with extra clauses, incentives, add-ons, sell-on fees, stage payments, bonuses and more that also add to the mix.

 What are the benefits of 'undisclosed fee' in football transfers?

-There are various benefits to using 'undisclosed fee' in the view of each party involved in the transfer of a player.
+There are various benefits to using 'undisclosed fee' for all parties involved in a transfer.

-From a buying club's perspective, if they have normally thrown cash around on signings, they may not be comfortable the figures to be common knowledge as it may inflate the future asking prices from selling clubs.
+From a buying club's perspective, if they have normally thrown cash around on signings, they may not be comfortable with the figures being common knowledge as it may inflate the future asking prices from selling clubs.